wsierakowski/demo-njs-app/README.md

 - GET `/info/vault` or `/info/vault` prints:
   - secrets read from Vault
   - config from ConfigMap/Consul
+- GET `/counter` returns number of times this endpoint was checked so far
 - GET `/ping?size=50&delay=5000` prints a string of a given number of characters specified with `size` parameter with a response returned after a delay in miliseconds specified with `delay` parameter
 - GET `/upstream` calls upstream service to get the count of lookup calls
   - requires two params: `service` and `endpoint`